alex-paynedwyer/single-molecule-tools-alpd/README.md

 Useful scripts:

 `combineTrackingOutputs`: a script to aggregate multiple `output.mat` files, for example replicates in the same experiment.
-`BrunnerMunzelTest`: a two-tailed, nonparametric statistical test to distinguish samples of floating point values (e.g. diffusivity, stoichiometry of many tracks).
+`BrunnerMunzelTest`: a two-tailed, non-parametric statistical test to distinguish samples of floating point values (e.g. diffusivity, stoichiometry of many tracks).

 ## Analysis for Stoichiometry Periodicity